obsidian-tasks-group/obsidian-tasks/docs/queries/examples.md

 ---

-All open tasks due next month but not scheduled:
+All open tasks due during the next calendar month but not scheduled:

     ```tasks
     not done